 Jacobean interiors can be described as luxurious, rich and ornate.
 Oak is the dominant material used on tables and chairs, and the wood is always intricately carved – table legs and banister posts are accentuated.
 Royal and family coats of arms are often incorporated into furnishings.
 Furniture isn’t the only beautifully detailed element – plasterwork ceilings and grand marble fireplaces are also modifying elements of Jacobean interior design.
 Silver is a commonly used material, and it’s typically used to channel a marine motif.
 Silver sculptures of dolphins, mermaids and shells are interspersed throughout Jacobean design, which was an early renaissance style during the reign of King James VI.

 Lake houses focus on relaxation and simplicity, which is exactly what the lake house home design style reflects.
 These interiors boast a casual, carefree atmosphere associated with lakeside living.
 Natural light is maximized with beautiful picture windows and skylights to show off breathtaking outdoor scenery.
 To keep the focus on nature, simple color palettes consisting of a blend of neutrals are used throughout the home.
 All-white color palettes are also common among the lake house style.
 Existing architectural elements like exposed wood ceiling beams and brick walls are embraced and shown off.
 As with cottage or coastal styles, elements found in nature are used for decorating – you might see greenery, animal prints, or driftwood throughout a lake house style home.

 Machine Age interiors share similar characteristics to mid-century modern and industrial homes.
 However, the theme that pervades this design aesthetic is the imagery of the machine and its attributes: speed, power, efficiency, precision, reliability and impersonality.
 Organic motifs are replaced by mechanical iconography such as lightning bolts (i.e. electricity), radio waves and gears [Meikle 2010].
 There is a focus on raw materials like metal and exposed wood, both of which help create cool, sleek and clean interiors.
 Texture is important in Machine Age design, as it adds character to the home.
 For instance, a room with brick walls, stone floors and stainless steel countertops would fit the Machine Age aesthetic.
-This décor style has a more vintage flair than industrial interiors do, therefore you’ll frequently see big statement pieces like old road signs, train station clocks and studio lamps.
+This decor style has a more vintage flair than industrial interiors do, therefore you’ll frequently see big statement pieces like old road signs, train station clocks and studio lamps.
 Color palettes are always neutral and usually contain a mix of grays, whites, blacks and browns as well as metallic such as metal, bronze, copper and nickel.
 Machine Age designs also take inspiration from streamlined aircraft and naval vessels and can be seen in iconic vintage films like Chaplin’s “Modern Times” and Fritz Lang’s “Metropolis.”

 Medieval interior design can be compared to gothic interiors, as they tend to have similar design elements like rich wood accents and decorative stone.
-Much like castles, Medieval interiors are rich in detail, boasting large, heavy and ornately carved wood benches, chairs and tables.
+Much like castles of the middle ages, Medieval interiors are rich in detail, boasting large, heavy and ornately carved wood benches, chairs and tables.
 The upholstery on window treatments, beds and sofas feature luxurious fabrics such as velvet, silk and damask.
 Medieval color palettes are just as bold as the detailing in the house.
 Dramatic reds, greens, golds and blues can be seen on everything from upholstery to rugs and other decorative items.

 Much like Greek interiors, Mediterranean design is influenced by location.
 Touches of Spain, Greece and Italy can be found in Mediterranean homes, and these locations are brought to life through bright, bold colors influenced by the sea and sky, like turquoise, emerald and yellow.
-Decorative mosaic tile is often used on interior elements like floors, table tops, mirrors and backsplashes to bring a charming rustic appeal to the home.
+Decorative mosaic tile is often used on interior elements like floors, table tops, bullnose edged counters, mirrors and backsplashes to bring a charming rustic appeal to the home.
 Mediterranean furniture is built short and low to the ground.
 The feet on the furniture are turned and ornately detailed.
 The outdoors is always embraced, and many homes blur the line between inside and outside using picture windows and glass sliding doors.
 Red tiled rooftops, similar to Tuscan architecture, adorn many Mediterranean homes.
 Wrought iron bannisters and balconies are also popular features.

 Mexican-inspired homes deliver a similar feel to eclectic interiors.
 Numerous bold colors are used, such as bright pinks, greens, oranges, reds and yellows.
 Candlesticks, ceramic pots, ironware and hand-sewn rugs also bring personality into a Mexican home.
 The pottery often has intricate and colorful designs influenced by the flora and fauna found in Mexico.
 Chairs, tables and sofas boast an elegant look, with influences of Spanish colonial and Tuscan style.
 Mexican furniture can either come with a refined, stained dark wood or weathered wood for a more casual, rustic beauty.
 Prints and patterns like mosaic can be found on everything from tiles to pillows.

 Mid-century modern interiors can be seen throughout AMC’s hit TV show “Mad Men,” as the design era came to life during the 1940s-70s.
 Mid-century modern homes have a seamless flow from the inside to the outside thanks to sliding doors, picture windows, skylights and patios.
 Windows are often left bare to emphasize outdoor views.
 The furniture in is entirely unique, featuring statement pieces like marshmallow sofas and egg chairs.
 Many pieces, such as the Noguchi table, are asymmetrical and feature amorphous components, which make them feel more like sculptures than pieces of furniture [Attfield 1997].
 Elements like floors and ceiling beams are stripped down to their original form, while walls are dressed up with graphic wallpaper featuring bold geometric patterns.

 Mid-Century Modern In-Depth Article